 The Anglican Charity Association of Strasbourg was created on the 2nd of December 2007 by the members of the Anglican Chaplaincy of Strasbourg, in order to help them fulfill their projects of solidarity and humanitarian help within France but also on the international stage.
+The association uses a variety of ways to raise a sum equivalent to 8% of the Chaplaincy annual income.
+It organises fund raising events such as participating in local flea markets, Christmas stalls, cake sales, the production of calendars, organising concerts and evening events.
+This is by no means an exhaustive list and it all depends on the creative ideas and availability of our members.
 The aim is that all members of the Anglican Chaplaincy of Strasbourg be inspired to participate actively in the Association.
-Diane Murray was our Founding President and led previously the One World Group.
-In August 2011 she handed her duties over to Anny Samuels.

-The Association does not levy any running costs, apart from the account management costs demanded by the bank.
+The Association does not levy any running costs, apart from the account management costs required by the bank.
 All the funds raised during our activities integrally benefit the projects proposed by our members during our annual meetings.
-Precedence is granted to activities in countries or even towns and villages where our members find their origins and where they can keep a direct link and supervision on the use of the monies.
-We are thus active in Madagascar school renovation projects and in Pakistan to lend support to the schooling of Christian children.
+Over the years we have bought cows in Ruanda, set up kitchens for school meals for hungry children in Madagascar, contributed to gypsy projects in Romania, helped a women’s workshop in Lithuania, given to a number of medical services in Uganda, paid school fees for Christian children in Pakistan, helped with restoring churches in Sri Lanka etc. etc. etc. Precedence is granted to activities in countries or even towns and villages where our members find their origins and where they can keep a direct link and supervision on the use of the monies.
 We have also been able to answer to Diocesan Appeals for help during diverse disasters, especially to fight famine in Western Africa.

-Nearer to home we support the good works of CASAS and CIMADE giving assistance to migrants arriving in Strasbourg.
-During its most recent meeting, the ACAS committee proposed to support an Armenian organisation dealing with abused children; we are also trying to gather information about an Angolan Parish which seems to be in need of help.
+Nearer to home we support the good works of CASAS and CIMADE helping migrants and asylum seekers in Strasbourg.
+During a recent meeting, the ACAS committee proposed to support an Armenian organisation dealing with abused children; we are also trying to gather information about an Angolan Parish which seems to be in need of help.

 Why does St Alban’s Anglican Chaplaincy, Strasbourg, have two registered associations?